Avard Fairbanks: Historical

-In the 1920s Avard Fairbanks sculpted the St. Anthony's Doughboy which resides in Keefer Park in Idaho.
+In the 1920s, Fairbanks sculpted the St. Anthony's Doughboy which resides in Keefer Park in Idaho.
 While Fairbanks was a member of the faculty of the University of Oregon, he created his Oregon Trail sculpture.
 Around 1925–26, he designed several bas relief panels, cast in bronze, for large doors of the United States National Bank Building in Portland.
 The door's panels represent ideals of American life such as "Knowledge and Service", "Domestic Welfare", and "Progress through Direction".
 Fairbanks made a statue of Lycurgus and was consequently knighted by King Paul of Greece.
 Other monuments he created include the Pony Express, Pioneer family (at the Bismarck State Capitol), Daniel Jackling (at the Utah State Capitol), and Prime Minister of Canada McKenzie King (at Ottawa Parliament buildings).

 He also did multiple statues of Abraham Lincoln at Ford Theater and the U.S. Supreme Court (including The Chicago Lincoln) and The Resolute Lincoln at Lincoln's New Salem.
+His statue Lincoln the Friendly Neighbor, commissioned for the anniversary of Lincoln's 150th birthday in 1959 by Lincoln Federal Savings and Loan Association of Berwyn, Illinois, sits today outside of Berwyn's Lincoln Middle School.

 Additionally, he designed and sculpted a George Washington statue at the Washington State Capitol Building.
-Other prominent figures he sculpted included John Burke, Esther Morris, and Marcus Whitman which resides in the National Capitol Building.
+Other prominent figures he sculpted included John Burke, Esther Morris, and Marcus Whitman, residing in the National Capitol Building.
 He created the Pegasus sculpture in the northeast garden at the Meadow Brook Hall in Rochester Hills, Michigan.
 He also created an Ezra Meeker bust for the University of Oregon and a tabernacle door for the Altar of St. Mary's Cathedral in Eugene, Oregon.
 Additionally, Fairbanks constructed a 200-pound bronze medallion to commemorate the Oregon Trail.
+He also created a bust of Roscoe Pound in 1981 for the Nebraska Hall of Fame.

-Three of his sculptures are in the United States Capitol, two of them in National Statuary Hall and one in a corridor; seven other statues are placed in Washington, DC.
+Three of his sculptures are in the United States Capitol, two of them in National Statuary Hall and one in a corridor; seven other statues are placed in Washington, D.C.
 The state capitols in Washington, North Dakota, Utah and Wyoming, as well as numerous other locations, also have his works.
 Possibly his most widely distributed artistic contribution was the charging ram symbol of the Dodge automobile.
 Other radiator ornaments he designed included the Winged Mermaid of the Plymouth and a Griffin for the Hudson automobiles.